The Power of Mindfulness Based Programs

 I’ve learned a lot over the years of training in and teaching MBCT as well as my subsequent professional training in Mindfulness Based Relapse Prevention (MBRP), participating in and co-teaching Mindful Self-Compassion (MSC), and taking Mindfulness Based Stress Reduction (MBSR).
 Witnessing the profound changes in self-understanding and skillful relating that can occur in participants has been a great honor.
 These programs can be powerful tools for launching a sustainable mindfulness practice, broadening perspective, and empowerment through expansion of choice.

-At the Midwest Alliance for Mindfulness, we place a high priority on offering MBPs, though there is still a lack of awareness about them in our area.
+At the Midwest Alliance for Mindfulness, we have attempted to place a high priority on offering MBPs, though there is still a lack of awareness about them in our area.
 The training to become an MBP teacher is intensive and costly – Midwesterners have to fly to the coasts or to Canada for several weeklong trainings, hire professional mentors to review our work, and complete continuing education requirements.
-In addition to MBCT & MBRP, we are very fortunate to have two trained MBSR teachers, two trained MSC teachers, and an iRest Yoga Nidra teacher in our organization.
+In addition to MBCT & MBRP, we are very fortunate to have two trained MBSR teachers, two certified MSC teachers, and an iRest Yoga Nidra teacher in our organization.
 We hope that awareness of and interest in these programs will grow in Kansas City and the greater Midwest, so that their potential for decreasing human suffering can benefit us all.

 - Baer, R.A.
 (2003).
 Mindfulness Training as a Clinical Intervention: A Conceptual and Empirical Review.
 Clinical Psychology: Science And Practice 10(N2), 125-143.